 Rhododendron tunnels cover you in cool shade as you walk through to the top.
 Open mountain top meadows to feel the warmth of the sun as you watch dawn together.

-If you’re in love with the lush greenery of the Blue Ridge Parkway, want a view for your ceremony & a grassy meadow for a picnic afterwards, there is a lot to love about Craggy Gardens!
+If you’re in love with the lush greenery of the Blue Ridge Parkway, want a view for your ceremony & a grassy meadow for a picnic afterwards, there is a lot to love about this place!

-So much variety in one location.
+So much variety is available to you.
 Grassy mountain meadows with wide open views, rhododendron lined trails, quiet woods where you can hear a pin drop – all with a high altitude alpine feel.

 While these might not technically be ADA compliant, here are two options if you or your guests are looking for the mountain experience with easiest access.
 We wish we would have known about these when we were looking for a location near Asheville that would work for our family!